Ashraf2023Uni/UNITOP-GROUP-23/README.md

 How to logout of Admin –
 (Assuming you are on the admin dashboard/admin_index.php) There is a logout button on the bottom-right side of the page greyed out.
 Press this button.
 You can press the home page link to go back to the guest/customer home page (index.php).

+Haseeb Ahmed-
+Basket page instructions-
+1. Find product that you are interested in.
+2. Then click on the drop down and select quantity.
+3. Then add product to basket.
+4. Once added to basket you can view items there after tax.
+5. You can also add another product to your basket.
+6. Proceed to checkout.

+Checkout instructions-
+1. Once in checkout fill in details e.g. company address
+2. Validation checks are in place and if input incorrectly guides are placed on what to do correctly for example company email requires an "@" and must end in an .ac.uk
+3. Once details are input user can checkout at the bottom.